**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 • Estimated Valuation: The company’s estimated valuation reached nearly $30 million.

-• Product Success: The Q-Flex product has sold over 50,000 units and generated annual sales exceeding $1 million.
+• Product Success: The Q-Flex product has sold more than 50,000 units and generated annual sales exceeding $1 million.

 • Current Revenue: The current revenue of the company is estimated to be $67 million.